 Your skipper Eric Hull is a qualified commercial Master of Yachts captain for vessels up to 200 gross tons.

-Following a rather unconventional career path, Eric spent his childhood and youth in Vancouver on and near the sea.
-He has returned to it after a completely different life of conducting opera and symphonic concerts with some of the world’s most prestigious ensembles (www.erichullconductor.com) and living in vibrant cities such as Paris, London, Milan, Monte-Carlo, Vienna and Vancouver.
+Eric has followed a rather unconventional career path.
+Having spent his childhood and youth in Vancouver on and near the sea, he has returned to it after having led a completely different life of conducting opera and symphonic concerts with some of the world’s most prestigious ensembles (www.erichullconductor.com) and living in vibrant cities such as Paris, London, Milan, Monte-Carlo, Vienna and Vancouver.

-The call of the Maltese sea has proven too much, though, and he is now dedicating his energies to sharing his love of spending time in beautiful places, with good food, good company, and the best of what life has to offer.
+The call of the Maltese sea has proven too enticing though, and he is now dedicating his energies to sharing his love of beautiful places, excellent cuisine, good company, and the best of what life has to offer.

 WORKING LANGUAGES (in order of proficiency):